Zicheng-Li/React-Spring_Boot-PlayEdu/README.md

 6. Deploy the frontend:

-    - Download the source code from [here](https://github.com/Zicheng-Li/PlayEdu-frontend).
+    - Download the source code from [for frontend](https://github.com/Zicheng-Li/PlayEdu-frontend).
     - Make sure Node.js and yarn are installed locally.
     - Run the following commands: